How much does it cost to extend a lease?

 The answer?
 Simple.

-Just call our team now on FREEPHONE 0800 14045 for a free estimate of how much your lease extension is likely to cost – which includes the cost of the premium and the legal and valuation costs.
+Just call our team now on FREEPHONE 0800 14045 for a free estimate of how much your lease extension are likely to cost – which includes the cost of the premium and the legal fees and valuation costs.

 Our advice – 3 Practical Tips to Keep the Cost of Your Lease Extension down